For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Sometimes you have to work hard to get a student bursary.
 Other times, you're lucky enough to just get given it.
 In the case of the Graham Trust Bursary Scheme, the latter definitely applies.
 And as far as weird bursaries go, this is a great one.

 The Graham Trust was established all the way back in 1759.
 It was set up to help young boys in the Glasgow area with the surname Graham.
-And it aimed to help them attend school, learn trades and become "useful members of society".
+It aimed to help them attend school, learn trades and become "useful members of society".

 Nowadays, the eligibility criteria have changed a bit.
 Most notably, funding is now available for males and females.